-(a) IN GENERAL.-The Secretary may make competitive research and extension grants for the purpose of-

-(1) improving the farm management knowledge and skills of agricultural producers; and

-(2) establishing and maintaining a national, publicly available farm financial management database to support improved farm management.

-(b) SELECTION CRITERIA.-In allocating funds made available to carry out this section, the Secretary may give priority to grants that-

-(1) demonstrate an ability to work directly with agricultural producers;
+- (a) In General.-The Secretary may make competitive research and extension grants for the purpose of improving the farm management knowledge and skills of agricultural producers by maintaining and expanding a national, publicly available farm financial management database to support improved farm management - (b) Selection Criteria.-In allocating funds made available to carry out this section, the Secretary may give priority to grants that- - (1) demonstrate an ability to work directly with agricultural producers;

+&lt;sup>6The word "and" at the end of subparagraph (C) probably should appear.
-(2) collaborate with farm management and producer associations;

-(3) address the farm management needs of a variety of crops and regions of the United States; and
+- (2) collaborate with farm management educational programs and associations; - (3) address the farm management needs of a variety of crops and regions of the United States; and ment database.

-(4) use and support the national farm financial management database.
+(4) contribute data to the national farm financial manage-

-(c) ADMINISTRATION.-Paragraphs (4), (7), (8), and (11)(B) of subsection (b) of the Competitive, Special, and Facilities Research Grant Act (7 U.S.C.
-450i(b)) shall apply with respect to the making of grants under this section.
+- (c) Administration.-Paragraphs (4), (7), (8), and (11)(B) of subsection (b) of the Competitive, Special, and Facilities Research Grant Act (7 U.S.C.
+450i(b)) shall apply with respect to the making of grants under this section. - (d) AUTHORIZATION OF APPROPRIATIONS.-There are authorized to be appropriated to carry out this section- - (1) such sums as are necessary for fiscal year 2013; and (2) \$5,000,000 for each of fiscal years 2014 through 2023.